thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

+- [ ] design and test process with multi computer cross version setup on robot with LiDAR and RGBD camera -> pointcloud and tf published by arm computer, vision computer subscribes -> registration result tf published by vision computer, arm computer subscribes

 - [ ] stream line filtering->clustering->registration for testing alongsisde robot

 - [x] use PCL Euclidean cluster extraction to replace segmentation or manual bounding box preparation of lidar scans